twpayne/chezmoi/docs/INSTALL.md

 ## Pre-built binaries

-Download a tarball for your operating system containing a pre-built binary and documentation.
+Download a tarball for your operating system containing a pre-built binary, documentation, and shell completions.

 | OS         | Architectures                                 | Tarball                                                        |
 | ---------- | --------------------------------------------- | -------------------------------------------------------------- |